 Experience the northern lights and midnight sun

 Have you ever wanted to see coloured ribbons dancing across the night sky?
-Picture lying down in the snow and taking in nature’s incredible light show right above your head?
-No description of the Northern Lights could truly do them justice.
-Thankfully, you can go see them for yourself, in Nunavut.
+Imagine lying down in the snow and witnessing nature’s incredible light show right above your head.
+Words alone cannot describe the majestic Northern Lights.
+See them for yourself in Nunavut.

-Thanks to being so far north, much of Nunavut experiences extremely short days between October and February—receiving, at times, only about four hours of daylight.
-While this might be bad news if you’re afraid of the dark, it’s great news for those wishing to see the Aurora Borealis in action.
+Much of Nunavut experiences extremely short days between October and February, with only four hours of daylight.
+Not so good if you’re afraid of the dark, but perfect for viewing the aurora borealis in action.

 Known as “aqsarniit” in the local Inuktitut language, the Northern Lights, and their dancing red, blue, and green streaks, can be seen throughout the territory during the autumn and winter months, with almost no light pollution to contend with.
-On some nights, your hotel window in capital city Iqaluit might turn into your TV screen, as you enjoy the ‘fireworks’ playing out overhead.
+Your hotel window in the capital city of Iqaluit turns into your TV screen, as you enjoy the ‘fireworks’ playing out overhead.

-In Nunavut, the Midnight Sun is the yin to the yang that is the Aurora.
-During summer months, the days seem to stretch on forever.
-The summer solstice is marked by as much as 21 hours of continuous sunlight in the capital city Iqaluit, and nearly a full day of sun in more northern communities.
+In Nunavut, the Midnight Sun is the yin to the yang that is the aurora.
+During the summer months, the days stretch on forever.
+The summer solstice is marked by up to 21 hours of continuous sunlight in Iqaluit, and nearly 24 hours in more northern communities.